specs-cli/specs-cli/README.md

 # Specs CLI

-**Slash Commands for Roo Code**
+**Slash Commands for Any AI-Powered IDE**
+*(Works with Roo Code, Cline, Trae AI, and more)*

-This CLI provides Markdown slash commands for Specification-Driven Development (SDD).
-Commands can be used with **any AI-powered IDE**.
-Every new feature of your project can be implemented (semi-)automatically by following the **DSPI-Workflow**:
+Specs CLI provides Markdown slash commands for Spec-Driven Development (SDD).
+Commands can be used with any AI-powered IDE.

+Large existing codebases are supported by global spec-specific extraction commands.

+Every new feature of your project can be developed (semi-)automatically by following the **DSPI-Workflow**:

 - **D** escribe
 - **S** pecify